-The regional transportation system shall be designed to minimize air pollution and GHG emissions by promoting the use of alternative transportation modes, reducing vehicular traffic, maintaining acceptable traffic flow, and siting of facilities.
+An integrated regional transportation system shall be designed to minimize air pollution and GHG emissions by promoting the use of alternative transportation modes, reducing vehicular traffic, maintaining acceptable traffic flow, and siting of facilities.

 The transportation network shall be developed in a way to assure the safety, convenience, connectedness and completeness of facilities for bicyclists, pedestrians, buses and trains.
-This shall include connectivity among the various modes of transportation.
-For example, there it will include good pedestrian and bicycling facilities leading to bus stops and bus terminals, pedestrian passages through and to parking lots, and bicycle parking at all destinations.12
+This shall include connectivity among the various modes of transportation, e.g. good pedestrian and bicycling facilities leading to bus stops and bus terminals, pedestrian passages through and to parking lots, and bicycle parking at all destinations.